 It’s not rocket science that physically active parents have a greater likelihood of their kids being active as well.
 It’s also a no-brainer that active kids are more likely to become active adults.

-Home workout you can do with your kids
+Home workouts you can do with your kids

 - Hallway sled push